earthly/earthly/release/README.md

     ```
   * Note: If you don't have permissions to push directly to `main` branch, do the following:
     * `git checkout -b soon-to-be-main && git push origin soon-to-be-main`
-    * Open a PR against the new branch and get it approved.
+    * Open a PR against the new branch and get it approved; IMPORTANT: don't squash-merge via github
     * Once all (required) checks pass, try pushing the branch again:
     `git checkout main && git push`